BoroHimadri/BoroHimadri/README.md

 - 👋 Hi, I’m @BoroHimadri
-- 👀 I’m interested in both frontEnd a backEnd development
+- 👀 I’m interested in both frontEnd and backEnd development
 - 🌱 I’m currently learning ReactJs as much as possible.
 - 📫 How to reach me ...